 Patient-Centered Medical Home (PCMH) recognition is designed to promote whole-person team-based and integrated care.
 The goal of this paper was to assess changes in staffing infrastructure that promoted team-based and integrated care delivery before and after PCMH recognition in Health Resources & Services Administration (HRSA)-funded health centers (HCs).

-Frameworks for identifying and assessing social determinants of health (SDOH) are effective for developing long-term societal policies to promote health and well-being, but may be less applicable in clinical settings.
-The authors compared the relative contribution of a specific set of SDOH indicators with several measures of health status among patients served by health centers (HCs).
+Authors compared the relative contribution of a specific set of social determinants of health indicators with several measures of health status among patients served by health centers (HCs).

-Frameworks for identifying and assessing social determinants of health (SDOH) are effective for developing long-term societal policies to promote health and well-being, but may be less applicable in clinical settings.
-The authors compared the relative contribution of a specific set of SDOH indicators with several measures of health status among patients served by health centers (HCs).
+Authors compared the relative contribution of a specific set of social determinants of health indicators with several measures of health status among patients served by health centers (HCs).

 Nearly one-fifth of Americans live in rural areas and experience multiple socioeconomic and health disparities.
 Health Resources and Services Administration (HRSA)-funded health centers (HCs) provide comprehensive primary care in rural communities.
 However, no prior research has examined trends in access to care in rural HC patients.
 Authors examined the change in access to care among patients served at rural HRSA-funded HCs in the United States between 2009 and 2014.